-- A. Any amendment by the Senate to any House bill shall be subject to one of the following: - 1.
+- A. Any amendment by the Senate to any House measure shall be subject to one of the following: - 1.
 Except as provided in paragraph 4 of this subsection, concur in Senate amendments by voice vote and Final Passage by roll call vote. - 2.
 Refuse to concur in Senate amendments and appointment of Conference Committee (simple or free). - 3.
-Speaker may refer the bill with the Senate amendments to a committee which after study shall recommend concurrence or nonconcurrence. - 4.
+Speaker may refer the measure with the Senate amendments to a committee which after study shall recommend concurrence or nonconcurrence. - 4.
+A Conference Committee is not required when a measure returns from the Senate and a section of law has been eliminated due to a failure to achieve a proposition 105 or proposition 108 vote threshold on Third Reading.
+However, the measure shall be voted on Final Passage prior to transmission to the Governor. - 5.
 The Speaker may refer a measure that was subject to Senate amendments that introduced new material or was the subject of a strike everything amendment to a free Conference Committee that is primarily comprised of members of a standing committee that is customarily assigned similar subject matter and the measure's prime sponsor.
-Public testimony shall be allowed at the conference committee.

-- B. Any amendment by the Senate which includes the addition of the emergency clause or the requirements for enactment clause (refer to Arizona Constitution, Article IX, section 22) or a three-fourths clause to amend or supersede an initiative or a referendum or to appropriate or divert funds created by an initiative or a referendum (refer to Arizona Constitution, Article IV, Part 1, Section 1, Subsections (6) (C), (6) (D) or (14)) shall require a two-thirds vote of the members elected to the House for Final Passage with the emergency clause or the requirements for enactment clause or a three-fourths vote of the members elected to the House for Final Passage of a measure to amend or supersede an initiative or a referendum or to appropriate or divert funds created by an initiative or a referendum. - C. Conference Committees may be either simple or free.
-A Simple Conference Committee shall be limited to points of disagreement between the two Houses and shall not add unrelated new material, except to conform the provisions to other sections of the bill, enactments of the current session or procedural requirements.
+Public testimony shall be allowed at the conference committee. - B. Any amendment by the Senate which includes the addition of the emergency clause or the requirements for enactment clause (refer to Arizona Constitution, Article IX, section 22) or a three-fourths clause to amend or supersede an initiative or a referendum or to appropriate or divert funds created by an initiative or a referendum (refer to Arizona Constitution, Article IV, Part 1, Section 1, Subsections (6) (C), (6) (D) or (14)) shall require a two-thirds vote of the members elected to the House for Final Passage with the emergency clause or the requirements for enactment clause or a three-fourths vote of the members elected to the House for Final Passage of a measure to amend or supersede an initiative or a referendum or to appropriate or divert funds created by an initiative or a referendum. - C. Conference Committees may be either simple or free.
+A Simple Conference Committee shall be limited to points of disagreement between the two Houses and shall not add unrelated new material, except to conform the provisions to other sections of the measure, enactments of the current session or procedural requirements.
 A Free Conference Committee may recommend striking amendments, compromising disagreements or inserting something entirely new except that a Free Conference Committee may not recommend striking everything after the enacting clause and inserting new material.
-A Free Conference Committee shall not take final action on a Free Conference Committee report to a House measure unless the measure has been heard in a public hearing of the Free Conference Committee. - D. A copy of each Conference Committee report shall be placed on each member's desk or delivered electronically a reasonable time before consideration of the report.
+A Free Conference Committee shall not take final action on a Free Conference Committee report to a House measure unless the measure has been heard in a public hearing of the Free Conference Committee.

+- D. A copy of each Conference Committee report shall be placed on each member's desk or delivered electronically a reasonable time before consideration of the report.
 Any member may request, and the Speaker shall grant, a one-time delay per measure of up to 24 hours prior to adoption of the Conference Committee report.
-Adopted conference reports and the House bills to which they pertain shall be referred for engrossing, and the bill after being engrossed shall be placed on Final Passage. - E. Except as provided herein, Conference Committees shall consider all bills prior to the Saturday of the week in which the ninety-seventh day from the beginning of each regular session falls.
-No Conference Committee shall meet to consider a bill after such time without the written permission of the Speaker.
+Adopted conference reports and the House measures to which they pertain shall be referred for engrossing, and the bill after being engrossed shall be placed on Final Passage. - E. Except as provided herein, Conference Committees shall consider all measures prior to the Saturday of the week in which the ninety-seventh day from the beginning of each regular session falls.
+No Conference Committee shall meet to consider a measure after such time without the written permission of the Speaker.